 Both of these parking lots have 2 porta-potties, trash/recycle cans, dog waste bags, and will be open year-round.
 Also, there is no camping allowed here, either at the glacier, or anywhere nearby.
 The parking fee is $5.00 per vehicle, per calendar day, and the accepted methods of payment are cash or check only.
 If you are paying cash, please have the exact amount since there is no place to get change.
 Thanks :-).

-In case you need a place to stay before you go to St. Mary's Glacier, you can use the below Booking.com search box, which I'm partnering with.
-Idaho Springs is the closest town to this hike, and a little further away are the casino towns of Central City and Black Hawk, if you'd like to stay there and try your hand at the slots.
-Make sure you read some of the reviews before booking anything :-).
+In case you need a place to stay before you go to St. Mary's Glacier, Idaho Springs is the closest town to this hike, and a little further away are the casino towns of Central City and Black Hawk, if you'd like to stay there and try your hand at the slots.
+Either way, you won't be too far from the trailhead.

 Other useful information about this hike: